20 Family-Friendly Vacation Spots Kids Love (2026)

 - 💰 Looking for the cheapest options?
 See our 15 affordable family vacations under $3,000

-How We Picked These 20 Spots
+How We Picked These 20 Spots: The Skip-If Filter, Inverted

-Most "best family vacation" lists rank destinations by adult appeal and bolt on a kids' section.
+Most "best family vacation" lists rank by adult appeal and bolt on a kids' section.
 We flipped that.
 Every spot on this list earned its place because of what it does for children — the activities that make a 6-year-old shriek with excitement or a 12-year-old voluntarily put down their phone.

 Theme Park Destinations